clesleycode/intro-data-science/Intro to Data Science.md

 pip install diamonds
 ```

-Next, to install the R modules, cd into your workspace, and enter the following, very simple, command into your bash:
+Next, to install the R packages, cd into your workspace, and enter the following, very simple, command into your bash:

 ```
 R